Join a dynamic and creative community of artists, designers, performers, and communicators in our Arts and Communications area of study.

 No high school diploma?

 No problem!
 Our pathways let you earn a diploma and a degree at the same time.
+The Transitional Studies program can tell you how.

 Arts & Communications Learning Outcomes